MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/projectCommon/projectServiceAutomation/QuoteLineTransactionClassification.md

 ---
-title: QuoteLineTransactionClassification - Common Data Model | Microsoft Docs
+title: QuoteLineTransactionClassification in projectServiceAutomation - Common Data Model | Microsoft Docs
 description: List of transaction classification heads, the four broad cost classifications of time, expense, material, and fee, that will be considered as costs when computing the profit of a quote line.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Quote Line Transaction Classification
+# Quote Line Transaction Classification in projectServiceAutomation

 List of transaction classification heads, the four broad cost classifications of time, expense, material, and fee, that will be considered as costs when computing the profit of a quote line.